Saucony Triumph vs. Brooks Glycerin: A Detailed Comparison for Running Enthusiasts

 Outsole Clash

-Both brands have taken care to protect their proprietary PWRRUN+ and DNA Loft v3 foams using plenty of rubber coverage.
-This shows their commitment to providing you with shoes that can withstand the rigors of running and keep you going mile after mile.
+Both brands have taken care to protect their proprietary PWRRUN PB and DNA Loft V3 foams using generous rubber coverage.

-The Glycerin 20 sticks to the standard outsole design seen across all four different versions of the Glycerin series, including the:
+The Glycerin 21 maintains the standard outsole design found across all four Glycerin versions:

 • Regular Glycerin